Indeed: History

 On March 22, 2023, Indeed announced that they would be laying off 2,200 employees, stated to be 15% of their workforce.

 On May 13, 2024, Indeed laid off approximately 1,000 employees, or about 8% of the company.
 Indeed CEO Chris Hyams announced on May 13 in a letter to employees, a move driven in part by "a global slow-down in hiring," the message said.
-The vast majority of the layoffs were in the U.S., Hyams said, largely within R&D and the go-to-market teams.
+The vast majority of the layoffs were in the US, Hyams said, largely within R&D and the go-to-market teams.
 "While the global economy has improved in several areas over the past year, we are not yet set up for sustainable growth," Hyams said.
 “Despite our efforts so far, our organization is still too complex,” he continued, indicating that the company is aiming to "simplify" areas of the business to make decision-making faster.

+In June 2025, Chris Hyams stepped down as CEO after six years in the position.
+He was succeeded by Recruit Holdings CEO Hisayuki Idekoba, who had previously served as Indeed's CEO from 2013 to 2019.

 On July 10, 2025, the HR Technology segment of Recruit Holdings Co., Ltd., which operates Indeed and Glassdoor, announced a reduction of approximately 1,300 employees, representing about 6% of the segment's total workforce as of April 1, 2025.
+Four months after these layoffs, Indeed conducted another round of comparatively minor reductions in headcount, citing the role of AI on employment in the technology industry.

+In July 2025, Recruit announced that Glassdoor's operations would be integrated into Indeed, with Glassdoor CEO Christian Sutherland-Wong leaving as part of the restructuring.
+The integration was completed on July 1, 2026, when Glassdoor LLC legally merged into Indeed, Inc., with Glassdoor continuing as a separate brand operated by Indeed.

 Sponsorship

 Indeed is currently the main sponsor of German soccer club Eintracht Frankfurt.
+They also agreed a multi-year sponsorship deal with FC Utrecht and Brentford from the 2026–27 season.